josephsavona/valuable/README.md

 valuable
 ========

-`Valuable` recursively wraps your literals, objects, and arrays so that you can observe whenever any nested value, key, or item is changed.
-Use a `Valuable` object as a central source of truth and update all your views whenever it changes.
+Provides structs, maps, lists, and literal values that you can observe for changes.
+Use a `Valuable` object as a central source of truth and update your React app whenever data changes.
+Freely pass around wrapped data and manipulate it anywhere in your view.
+Valuable bubbles these changes up so that React can re-render top-down.

-# Code, Please

 ```javascript
 var value = Valuable({